How Much Does a Painter and Decorator Cost in 2024?

 Here we will discuss the different labour costs of painter and decorator jobs without any supply or additional costs included.

-In the United Kingdom, the average painter and decorator wage are £27,000 - £28,000 per year, or £14 - £17 per hour.
+In the United Kingdom, the average painter and decorator wage is between £27,000 – £28,000 per year, or £14 - £17 per hour.

 Starting salaries for entry-level employment start at £24,000 per year, with the highest-paid professionals earning up to £32,000 - £33,000 per year.

 Although most painters and decorators outside of London do not charge as much, much of the southeast of England is relatively expensive.
-The hourly rate in Newcastle is likely to be between £10 and £15 per hour.
+The hourly rate in Newcastle is likely to be between £10 – £15 per hour.

 How Long Do Painter and Decorator Jobs Take?